rndmIdi0cy/nessus-tpot/README.md

 ## Configuration
 Replace the values for **ACCESS_KEY** and **SECRET_KEY** with the values for your API account

+API keys (user) needs to have configuration privileges on the scan policy

 ## Usage
 ```
 usage: tpot.py [-h] [-p PID] [-l] [-o OUTPUT] [-w] [-d DAYS]